Approximate quantum error correcting codes from conformal field theory

 \textit{CFT code--} Let us start with properly defining the CFT code.
 Given a critical quantum spin chain with $n$ spins and Hamiltonian $H$, the low-energy physics is described by a CFT.
 Each low-energy eigenstate $|\phi_{\alpha}\rangle$ corresponds to a scaling operator $\phi_{\alpha}$ in the CFT due to the state-operator correspondence.
 The energy of the state is given by $E_{\alpha} = \frac{2\pi}{n} (\Delta_{\alpha}-c/12)$, where $\Delta_{\alpha}$ is the scaling dimension and $c$ is the central charge.
 As $n\rightarrow \infty$, there are infinite number of low-energy eigenstates whose energies are degenerate.
 The encoding circuit can be chosen as a MERA tensor network \cite{Vidal_2007,Pfeifer_2009,evenbly2013quantum,Ferris_2014,Kim_2017}, where the logical qubits are located at top layers.
+This connects CFT codes with tensor-network codes \cite{Farrelly_2021}, although here the tensors go beyond stabilizers.